Biskoth

-The film was released in theatres in India on 14 November 2020, The film received mixed reviews, who appreciated performance of Santhanam, and humor, but criticized for narration and Kannan's direction and screenplay.
+The film was released in theatres in India on 14 November 2020, The film received mixed reviews, who appreciated the performance of Santhanam, and the humor, but were criticized for the narration and Kannan's direction and screenplay.

 Synopsis

-Raja (Santhanam) is the son of a small-time biscuit maker Dharmarajan (Aadukalam Naren).
-Dharmarajan has a big-time dream to turn his business into a huge brand and make his son Raja head of the company.
-Unfortunately, Dharmarajan passes away, leaving his friend Narasimhan (Anandaraj) to take over the reins of the business.
+Raja is the son of a small-time biscuit maker, Dharmarajan.
+Dharmarajan has a big-time dream to turn his business into a huge brand and make his son, Raja, the head of the company.
+Unfortunately, Dharmarajan passes away, leaving his friend Narasimhan to take over the reins of the business.

-Later, Raja becomes a worker in the same company and becomes close to the new occupant Janaki (Sowcar Janaki) in a nursing home.
+Later, Raja becomes a worker for the same company and becomes close to the new occupant, Janaki, in a nursing home.
 She has a habit of narrating stories.
 Raja realizes that the myths that she tells him are coming true in his real life.
-What happens to Raja's dream and how her tales affected his life forms the rest of the story.
+What happens to Raja's dream and how her tales affected his life form the rest of the story.